-Many Windows 10 users are having an issue with Windows Update.
+Many Windows 11 or 10 users are having an issue with Windows Update.
 They can’t download or install updates for their operating system because Windows Update is not working properly.

 This is a very frustrating issue.
 And trying to fix it can be just as annoying, because you’ll spend a lot of time reading suggestions on the Internet, and most won’t work.